Home

 (b) Signals (not enciphered) which form part of, or relate to, the transmission of Messages.

-With the correct amount of boredom and money you can also transmit rudimentary pictures of a piece of card carrying your station’s call sign; this is called Amateur Television and defies logical explanation here.
+With the correct amount of boredom and money you can also transmit rudimentary pictures of a piece of card carrying your station’s call sign; this is called Amateur Television or Slow Scan TV, and defies logical explanation here.
 For extremists, you can attempt to use amateur radio satellites or communicate with the International Space Station.

-Something that will never happen, but is the “Prime Mover” for the hard core nutters, is providing emergency communications in times of some kind of horrendous disaster that has taken out all telephone lines and all mobile telephones.
-If this does happen, we hope your aerial has survived and that you still have mains electricity.
+Something that will never happen, but is the “Prime Mover” for the hard core nutters, is providing emergency communications in times of some kind of horrendous disaster that has taken out all telephone lines, all mobile telephones, the Internet, satellite phones, and GPS.
+If this does happen, we hope your aerial has survived and that you still have mains electricity to use it.

 The RSGB Limited website says “There is no better way to explore the fascinating world of radio communications than by becoming a radio amateur.”
 They forget to say that they make their entire income from within the hobby, and so need as many new customers as possible!

-Whatever you imagine being a radio amateur to be, you are wrong.
-Remarkably, comedy playwrights Ray Galton & Alan Simpson captured the essence of the true Radio Amateur when they wrote their famous episode “The Radio Ham”.
+Whatever you imagine being a radio amateur is, you are wrong.
+Remarkably, comedy playwrights Ray Galton & Alan Simpson captured the essence of the true Radio Amateur when they wrote their famous episode of Hancock's Half Hour, “The Radio Ham”.
 Broadcast on BBC TV on 9th June 1961, it was later recreated in audio at the Pye Telecommunications factory.
 Essential listening or viewing, both can be found on our website with the later 1996 remake starring Paul Merton.

 What can I do with Amateur Radio?

 Anyone can listen to Amateur Radio, in fact apart from broadcast radio, it is about all you can legally listen to on a scanner.
 You need a license to transmit however, but extensive testing has shown that the radio waves travel just as far without one.
-Luckily for you, it is now relatively easy to get a license, a minute amount of study and a simple test will see you on the air.
-In the old days, 2 City & Guilds exam passes were required, with a further examination in Morse code to allow you to use band called HF (High Frequency) which are actually LOW frequencies.
+Luckily for you, it is now relatively easy to get a license, a minimal amount of study and a simple test will see you on the air.
+In the old days, 2 City & Guilds exam passes were required, with a further examination in Morse code to allow you to use the HF band (High Frequency) which is actually another amateur radio anomaly as they are in fact LOW frequencies.

-Employers in the high technology industries often seek people who can combine the theoretical understanding of electronics with practical ability.
-By becoming a radio amateur you are virtually ensuring that, if you were to disclose this at an interview, you can kiss the job goodbye.
+Employers in the technology industries often seek people who can combine the theoretical understanding of electronics with practical ability.
+By becoming a radio amateur you are virtually ensuring that, if you were to disclose this at an interview, you can kiss the job goodbye!

 The Abbreviation